 - Foster positive attitudes toward early mathematics so that every child sees themselves as a mathematics learner

-- 6,400 children and their families will participate in the YM program at school, at home, and in their community
+- Over 2,000 children and their families have participated in the YM program at school, at home, and in their community.

-- 200 educators will receive continuing education units for YM professional development from Quinsigamond Community College
+- Over 100 educators have received continuing education units for YM professional development from Quinsigamond Community College.

 Worcester Child Development Head Start, Worcester Family Partnership, Worcester Public Library, Quinsigamond Community College, Greater Worcester Community Foundation, Goodman Research Group